Azure/Azure-Sentinel/BYOML/README.md

 - scikit-surprise==1.0.6 (from PyPi)
 - numpy==1.15.0 (from PyPi)
 - pyarrow==0.12.0 (from PyPi)
-- plotly  (from PyPi,for Sankey diagram)
+- plotly  (from PyPi, for Sankey diagram)

 Notes:
 - Credentials for Azure Storage and Log Analytics are kept in KeyVault